noaione/yuusha-shoukan-ln/sources/v03/chapter2.md

 [Have I been overthinking?]

 [Unnn.
-The people around you don't pay as much attention to trivial stuff as Miyama–kun thinks.
+The people around you don't pay as much attention to trivial stuff as Miyama-kun thinks.
 I'm not necessarily saying that you should just act however you want, but you see, Uncle thinks it's okay to cut yourself some slack.]

 What Ozma-san is talking about is my life in Lilia-san's mansion.
 Probably